Everyone driving at work deserves to be safe

 Training and assessments can make a difference

-Having properly-trained drivers can lower the chance of accidents and any vehicle damage.
+Having properly-trained drivers can lower the chance of collisions and any vehicle damage.

 It’s usually best to make an initial assessment, which can highlight any issues before work starts.